10 Common Credit Card Scams and How to Avoid Them

 With an overcharge scam, you’ll receive an email, call, or text stating that a retailer or merchant overcharged your card.
 The scammer will request your personal information to complete a refund for the overcharge.
 They will then use this information to gain access to your credit card.

-Usually, the scammer identifies a product or service that you already use, so it may not seem as suspicious when they request this information.
-But, the fraudster may also use a more standard service that many people use, such as Netflix or Spotify, so that it won’t raise red flags.
-If you’re not a customer of the service or have never bought a specific product, that may give you more reason to want a refund.
+• Usually, the scammer identifies a product or service that you already use, so it may not seem as suspicious when they request this information.
+But, the fraudster may also use a standard service that many people use, such as Netflix or Spotify, so that it won’t raise red flags.

 The best way to avoid this potential credit card scam is to either hang up the call or exit the email.
-You can then call your credit card company directly to see if this request was legitimate or a scam.
-You can find your creditor’s number on your credit card or credit card statement.
+Again, if the call says it’s from your credit card issuer, you can call them directly to see if this request was legitimate or a scam.
+You can find your creditor’s number on the back of your credit card or credit card statement.

 If you want to reduce your interest rate, contact your credit company directly.
 As the cardholder, you have a better chance of reducing your rate than a third-party company with no relationship with the creditor.
 If you do receive this call, simply ignore it like you would other credit card scams.